andras-simonyi/citeproc-el/README.md

     as its sole argument and returns an alist in which the given item ids are the keys and the values are the [CSL-JSON](https://github.com/citation-style-language/schema/blob/master/csl-data.json)
-    descriptions of the corresponding bibliography items as parsed by Emacs's built in JSON parser (keys are symbols, arrays and hashes should be represented as lists and alists, respectively);
+    descriptions of the corresponding bibliography items as parsed by Emacs’s built in JSON parser (keys are symbols, arrays and hashes should be represented as lists and alists, respectively);
-  * `locale-getter` is a function that takes a CSL locale tag (e.g., `"fr-FR"`) as an argument and returns a corresponding CSL locale as parsed by Emacs's `libxml-parse-xml-region`function or nil, with the exception of the default `"en-US"` argument for which it must return the corresponding parsed locale;
+  * `locale-getter` is a function that takes a CSL locale tag (e.g., `"fr-FR"`) as an argument and returns a corresponding CSL locale as parsed by Emacs’s `libxml-parse-xml-region`function or nil, with the exception of the default `"en-US"` argument for which it must return the corresponding parsed locale;
-  * the optional `locale` is the CSL locale tag to use if the style doesn't specify a default one (defaults to `"en-US"`); and
+  * the optional `locale` is the CSL locale tag to use if the style doesn’t specify a default one (defaults to `"en-US"`); and
   * if the optional `force-locale` is non-nil then the specified `locale` is used even if the given `style` specifies a different one as default.